Written by Sonal Jaiswal | Evangelist, Customer Guru

 Although you may think that pumping money into marketing will bring you a lot of business, that isn’t necessarily true.
 How many potential customers would have the time to read one of your billboards when they are zooming past at a hundred kilometres an hour?
 Not many I’m assuming.

 What you should rather do is split your marketing budget and spend a sizable chunk on retaining promoters.
 If you do it right, your promoters will augment your marketing department efforts.
 They are the ones who will rave about your brand and get you more customers at a lower cost of acquisition than any channel you could imagine.
-Spend your money on keeping promoters happy and you will receive less complaints and more compliments.
+Spend your money on keeping promoters happy and you will receive fewer complaints and more compliments.
 That brings me to my next point:

 Don’t be shocked if I told you that it’s not true.
 According to the White House Office for Consumer Affairs it is 6-7 times more costly to attract a new customer than it is to retain an existing customer.
 As per another research by Marketing Metrics the probability of selling to a new prospect is 5%-20%, while the probability of selling to an existing customer is 60%-70%.